The first open standard intermediate language for parallel compute and graphics

 SPIR 1.2/2.0 Resources

-SPIR is a mapping from the OpenCL C programming language into LLVM IR.
+SPIR 2.0 is a mapping from the OpenCL C programming language into LLVM IR.
 This version of the SPIR is based on LLVM 3.2 and OpenCL C as defined in the OpenCL 2.0 specification.
-The goal of SPIR is to provide a portable interchange format for partly compiled OpenCL C programs.
-A secondary goal of SPIR is to provide a useful target format for compilers of other programming languages.
-SPIR is:
+SPIR 2.0 supports all core features and KHR extensions for version 2.0 of OpenCL C

 - The SPIR 2.0 Provisional Specification is available in the Khronos Registry